sugartitan/studijos_objektinis_2/README.md

 A program to ease the input of students grades through console or reading from a file.

+# Download

+1. Download as ZIP and extract.
+2. Open console and in the extracted folder (where 'CMakeLists.txt' file exists) run:

+    `cmake -G "MinGW Makefile" .`

+3. Run these commands:

+    ```
+    cmake --install .
+    cmake --build .
+    ```

+4. Run `Student_Management_System.exe` and Done!

+# Usage

+This is a Console Program without UI.

+The messeges inside are straightforward.

+If you get message `Choice does not exist.` please check for available inputs in the console above.

 # V0.1

 Created functionality: